MushroomObserver/mushroom-observer/doc/glosssary.md

   One for an adjective might begin with "Bearing cystidia that..."
    </details>
 - Number definitions if (and only if) multiple definitions are included.

-- Optionally precede the definition with a parenthesized list of cognates, alternate spellings, and synonyms.

 - Don't repeat definitions.
 Instead link to an existing Glossary Term that includes that definition.